Joa98Dev/music-station/README.md

 # Music Station 📻

-This is a simple music player made with python, using the Tkinter and Pygame libraries.
+A simple and minimal music player built with Python, using the Tkinter and Pygame libraries.
+This is an improved version of an old project I created, where I optimized the code, restructured the app, and applied better programming practices.

 ## How to use it? 🤔